GsTYPO3/core-patches/README.md

 `composer.json`.

 If a CI environment is detected, the detection of merged changes is skipped.
+You can change this behavior by setting the environment variable `GS_CI` to `1` to force CI mode or to `0` to disable CI mode.

 If you need to disable this feature (e.g. because a firewall blocks access to
 <https://review.typo3.org> on a specific system), you can use